Guidelines & Policies

 - Don’t carry anyone on the ice.

-- Don’t sit on or climb over the barrier.
+- Don’t sit on or climb over the barrier or hang off the glass barrier.

 - Don’t eat or drink on the ice.